leonardoandreae/leonardoandreae.github.io/_portfolio/portfolio-5.md

 Once the structure was defined, we performed a **kinematic analysis** of the system to determine the joint angle trajectories required for a prescribed motion of the load.
 This step was followed by an **inverse dynamics computation**, where we calculated the joint torques necessary to reproduce the desired motion.
 To capture the physical interaction more realistically, we incorporated a **sliding contact model** for the load, allowing us to simulate the effects of friction and contact forces.

+Building on this, we implemented a **control scheme** capable of tracking the computed joint torque trajectories, ensuring that the robot could achieve stable and precise motion.

 ### Implementation and Validation

-Building on this, we implemented a **controller structure** capable of tracking the computed joint torque trajectories, ensuring that the robot could achieve stable and precise motion.
 All modeling, analysis, and control design steps were carried out in **Matlab**, leveraging its symbolic and numerical toolboxes.

 In the final phase, we validated our model by comparing it against simulations in **MSC ADAMS**, a professional multibody dynamics software widely used in industry.
 A convergence study was performed to assess the accuracy of our approach, providing confidence in the fidelity of our Matlab-based model.